-James “Butch” McAdams is a familiar name in the Washington, D.C for a multitude of reasons.
-Whether it’s his illustrious 29-year career as Head Basketball Coach at the Maret School or his voice on “In and Out of Sports”, you know McAdams name when you hear it.
+James “Butch” McAdams is a familiar name in the D.C. region for a multitude of reasons.
+Whether it’s because of his illustrious 29-year career as head basketball coach at the Maret School or his voice on his “In and Out of Sports” radio program, you know McAdams’ name when you hear it.

-Being a part of any inaugural class is epic because of the example for those who follow you; for McAdams, it means much more.
-‘It means a lot to me and to the Maret School, it’s the most significant award I’ve ever received,’ McAdams said.
-‘You do things because you’re supposed to do them, and when it’s the right thing you shouldn’t be rewarded.
-However, because of my love for D.C, this is very important to me,’ he continued.
+“It means a lot to me and to the Maret School, it’s the most significant award I’ve ever received,” he said.
+“You do things because you’re supposed to do them, and when it’s the right thing you shouldn’t be rewarded.
+However, because of my love for D.C, this is very important to me.”

-“Dr. Joe Carr and I started a Sunday Program at Maret where local kids would come for open gym.
-John Thompson and Georgetown players like Allen Iverson and Jerome Williams would meet up there at Maret and play ball.
-This paved the way for African-American boys and girls in Washington and exposing them to education that they weren’t aware of or could qualify for,’ McAdams explained.
+“Dr. Joe Carr and I started a Sunday program at Maret where local kids would come for open gym,” McAdams said.
+“John Thompson and Georgetown players like Allen Iverson and Jerome Williams would meet up there at Maret and play ball.
+This paved the way for African-American boys and girls in Washington and exposing them to education that they weren’t aware of or could qualify for.”